 · Better able to cope with daily frustrations

-· Brain chemistry changes in positive good ways, and this lasts for hours.
+· Brain chemistry changes positively, and this lasts for hours.

-While there are always exceptions to just about any rule or situation, the benefits of aerobic exercise are verifiable, well-known in most environments, and promoted by high school, college, and health oversight organizations around the world for the majority of students.
+While there are always exceptions to just about any rule or situation, the benefits of aerobic exercise are verifiable, well-known in most environments, and promoted by high school, college, and health oversight organizations worldwide for most students.

 Impacts Of Withholding Exercise As Punishment Or Discipline

-In some environments, however, where the benefits of aerobic exercise are lesser known, exercise is sometimes withheld as a punishment or a disciplinary tactic when grades are in question.
-This approach is a travesty because by withholding exercise, grade and academic issues are compounded and emotional health is impacted negatively.
+However, in some environments where the benefits of aerobic exercise are lesser-known, activity is sometimes withheld as a punishment or a disciplinary tactic when grades are in question.
+This approach is a travesty because grade and academic issues are compounded by withholding exercise, and emotional health is negatively impacted.

-Fortunately, I've been blessed with people around me who understand the benefits of exercise as outlined above.
-Some others I've talked to over the years are not so fortunate.
+Fortunately, I've been blessed with people around me who understand the benefits of exercise, as outlined above.

-The benefits of aerobic exercise listed above all obviously cease when it is used as a discipline tool for an individual.
+The benefits of aerobic exercise listed above cease when used as a discipline tool for an individual.
 Not good.

-I am not saying not to discipline a person when it is needed.
-I am saying try to find another creative way to discipline the person in question.
+I am not saying to discipline a person when it is needed.
+Try to find another creative way to discipline the person in question.
 I have worked with others for years to help identify more appropriate and impactful correction strategies.

 Why take away a proven way to help emotional and academic health if you don't have to?

 The sample resources below outline the correlation and benefits of aerobic exercise, brain development, and academics.
-There are many additional resources as well that outline the benefits of aerobic exercise on brain development and academic achievement.
+Many additional resources outline the benefits of aerobic exercise on brain development and academic achievement.

-Conduct your own research on the beneftis of running and other forms of aerobic exercise with sources you trust as well.
-It is worth the time and energy to understand that benefits of this very important topic.
+Conduct your research on the benefits of running and other forms of aerobic exercise with sources you trust.
+Understanding the benefits of this critical topic is worth the time and energy.